This-Is-Prince/agent-other-sdks/docs/debridge.md

 Example prompts:
 - "Bridge 100 USDC from Base to Polygon"
 - "Transfer 50 USDT from Polygon to BNB Chain"
-- "Send 25 DAI from Base to Polygon"
-- "Move 1000 LINK from Polygon to Base"
-- "Bridge 10 WETH from Base to Polygon"

 ### Get Token Information